 A legal battle is threatening Snopes, a vital resource we all love and rely on.
 To help Snopes.com win this fight, please give today.

-Prefer to give directly on Snopes?
-Click here.
+Prefer to give directly to Snopes?
+Become a member.

 ---------- PREVIOUS UPDATES BELOW ----------